-This map outlines all the beaches mentioned in this article.
+This map features all the beaches mentioned in this article.
 Click on the image to open in Google Maps.

 Best Kailua-Kona Beaches

 Sunny Kailua-Kona is the de facto tourist capital of the Big Island.
-On both ends of its charming ‘downtown’, there are a number of pretty beaches, all perfect options for experiencing the magical sunsets of the Big Island.
+On both ends of its charming ‘downtown’, there are several pretty beaches, all perfect options for experiencing the magical sunsets of the Big Island.

-Miles of gorgeous beach, radiating sunsets and guaranteed a sighting of sea turtles.
+Miles of gorgeous beaches, radiating sunsets, and guaranteed a sighting of sea turtles.
 All those plus more are waiting for you at Kaloko-Honokōhau National Historical Park and its beach.
-Located behind the Kona harbor, a trail leads visitors to the beach where the Big Island’s VIP residents – the green sea turtles – are likely basking in the gentle sun.
-The best time to visit is during late afternoons and be sure to keep a safe distance of 20 ft (6m) from the green sea turtles – a protected species in Hawaii.
-No facilities and limited lifeguard coverage.
+Located behind the Kona harbor, a trail leads visitors to the beach where the Big Island’s VIP residents – green sea turtles – are likely basking in the gentle sun.
+The best time to visit is late afternoons, and be sure to keep a safe distance of 20 ft (6m) from the green sea turtles – a protected species in Hawaii.

 Old Kona Airport

-The former Kona airport is now a beautiful beach park.
-There are jogging tracks, a small garden, thousands of parking spots on the old runway, and not that many visitors.
-The beach is a perfect place for a picnic, long walks, watching the sunset or all of the above.
-Though the swimming isn’t great, it’s the views and glorious sunsets that award this beach extra bonus points.
+The Old Kona Airport is now a beautiful beach park.
+There are jogging tracks, a small garden, lots of parking on the old runway, and fewer visitors than this place deserves.
+The beach is perfect for a picnic, long walks, watching the sunset, or all of the above.
+Though swimming isn’t great, the views and glorious sunsets award this beach bonus points.
 At its northern end, you’ll also find a secluded cove where locals like to fish.
-Full facilities, BBQ and picnic pavilions, no lifeguard on duty.

 Magic Sands Beach